 Welcome to the Testimony Toolkit - Tribal Leaders - Have You Considered Providing Testimony?

-Who Qualifies?If you are a tribal leader or authorized designee from a Federally Recognized Tribe, you can submit testimony at the 17th Annual Government-to-Government Violence Against Women Tribal Consultation.
+Who Testifies?If you are an elected tribal leader or authorized designee from a Federally Recognized Tribe, you can submit testimony at the 18th Annual Government-to-Government Violence Against Women Tribal Consultation.

 How Can I Share My Testimony?There are 3 ways your testimony can be shared.

-1) Pre-recorded and played live during the Consultation in person and via the Virtual Event Platform;
+1) Pre-recorded and played live during the Consultation or via the Virtual Event Platform following Consultation.

-2) Live in-person during the Consultation streamed to the Virtual Event Platform;
+2) In-person during Consultation and streamed live to the virtual audience.

-3) Written statement submitted through the digital platform.
+3) In a written format and submitted through the digital platform.
 You may submit both oral and written testimony if you choose.

 How Do I Prepare My Testimony?The purpose of each consultation is to solicit recommendations from tribal government leaders on the following topics: